 It’s that time of year again!
 Summer is over, and your kids can’t wait to skip, jump and hop into the Mount Everest-worthy pile of leaves that’ll soon be collecting in your backyard.
-And, with the start of the new season comes the chance for a whole new lineup of kids’ activities.
-If your little explorer is all about science, check out these awesome fall-themed experiments.
+And, with the start of the new season comes the chance for a whole new lineup of kids’ activities and science experiments.
+If your little explorer is all about science, check out these awesome fall-themed science experiments.
 And bonus—they’re an educational (but still entirely entertaining) alternative to screen time.

 Awesome Autumn Walk